 Ways to serve this

-- You can also serve this with crusty bread or your favorite biscuits which is how I often remember beef stew being served when I was growing up.
+- You can also serve this with crusty bread or your favorite biscuits, which is how I often remember beef stew being served when I was growing up.

-- For dessert try a classic like my Ultimate Lemon Bars or Almond Flour Chocolate Cake.
+- For dessert, try a classic like my Ultimate Lemon Bars or Almond Flour Chocolate Cake.

 FAQ’s

 There are 2 key secrets to the most tender beef stew.
-The first is to use chuck roast which stews into meltingly tender beef, and the second is to cook it low and slow in plenty of liquid to keep it moist while braising.
+The first is to use chuck roast, which stews into meltingly tender beef, and the second is to cook it low and slow in plenty of liquid to keep it moist while braising.

-Yes, you can overcook stew meat in a Dutch oven but it’s pretty rare to have overcooked stew meat.
+Yes, you can overcook stew meat in a Dutch oven, but it’s pretty rare to have overcooked stew meat.
 Make sure after the 2nd hour of braising the beef stew to check it every 10 minutes until it’s perfectly tender.
-Once it hits that tender stage it can move into a tougher drier stage if you overcook it by 15+ minutes.
+Once it hits that tender stage, it can move into a tougher, drier stage if you overcook it by 15+ minutes.
 So you can see you have plenty of room to make sure your beef stew is perfectly tender.
 It doesn’t overcook in a few minutes or anything that stressful!

 Storing leftovers

-- To store – place any leftovers into an airtight container and store in the refrigerator for 4-5 days.
+- To store – place any leftovers into an airtight container and store them in the refrigerator for 4-5 days.

 - Make ahead – this stew tastes even better the next day and reheats well so you can make it ahead.

-- Reheating – place any leftovers into a saucepan and heat stirring constantly over medium-high heat until heated through.
-Or heat on low covered with a lid stirring occasionally until heated through.
+- Reheating – place any leftovers into a saucepan and heat, stirring constantly over medium-high heat until heated through.
+Or heat on low, covered with a lid, stirring occasionally until heated through.

 - To freeze – the stew freezes fairly well, but the vegetables do come out a bit mushy.
-Place in aa airtight container and store in the freezer for up to 3 months.
+Place in an airtight container and store in the freezer for up to 3 months.
 Defrost in the fridge overnight before reheating as directed above.

 Tips & Tricks